wunderwuzzi23/blog/content/posts/2024/lack-of-isolation-gpts-code-interpreter.md

 ## Responsible Disclosure

 This is an older bug.
 It was first disclosed to the vendor early last November and confirmed to be a security problem.
 However, followup queries about status remain unanswered.
 It has now been over 90 days that this vulnerability was reported to OpenAI.
 To adhere to [industry norms of responsible disclosure](https://about.google/intl/ALL_us/appsecurity/) this information is shared with the public.

+**Update: This vulnerability has been addressed by OpenAI in May 2024.**

 ## References